 64 But there are some of you who do not believe.”
 (For Jesus knew from the beginning who those were who did not believe, and who it was who would betray him.)
 65 And he said, “This is why I told you that no one can come to me unless it is granted him by the Father.”66 After this many of his disciples turned back and no longer walked with him.

 You see, the disciples complained too!
 They grumbled about how the manna from heaven was given.
-How can this man give us flesh to eat?
-But, this is not about flesh and blood, but about faith in the words Yeshua has spoken.
-And even after hearing them, many failed the test.
+How can this man give us his flesh to eat?
+But this is not about flesh and blood, but about faith in the words Yeshua has spoken.
+And even after hearing them many failed the test.

-A good example of someone who takes more than is needed, because they think they need to store up the bread from God ‘not’ according to his will, were the Pharisee.
-They attempted to store up all the words of God, more than one could can handle, and then thinks they are feeding others with it.
+A good example of someone who takes more than is needed, because they think they need to store up the bread from God ‘not’ according to his will, were the Pharisees.
+They attempted to store up all the words of God, more than one could can handle, and then think they are feeding others with it.
 All the while ignoring the instructions (test) God gave for the bread.
 God called them bad shepherds.
 They think they can become the storehouse of manna for the world.
-But all that happens is that which is not used for the day, is rotting in their heads.
+But all that happens is that which is not used for the day is rotting in their heads.
 Then they try and feed the sheep with it, at the wrong time, in the wrong way.
 Rotten words, fed in a ruthless manner.
 The M.O. of the legalistic.

 Yeshua’s Words are our food.
 Our faith in them produces life.
 Faith……. waiting for the daily fresh words of God as they rain down from heaven into your heart.
 This is the true living manna from heaven!